spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/decoupled-glue-infrastructure/how-to-guides/how-to-create-resources-with-parent-child-relationships.md

 Glue API lets you create resources with parent-child relationships or, in other words, nested resources.
 To enable such relationship, you need to create a resource that implements `Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\ResourceWithParentPluginInterface`.

-Such a plugin routes requests from the parent resources to the correct child resource.
-This interface must be implemented together with `ResourceInterface` or with convention resource interface.
+Such a plugin routes requests from parent resources to the correct child resource.
+This interface must be implemented together with `ResourceInterface` or with the convention resource interface.

 The `ResourceInterface` interface provides only one method: `getParentResourceType`.
 The method must return the type of the immediate parent resource within the context in which the child resource is implemented.

 Let's say you have a module named `ModuleRestApi`, where you want to have a new endpoint `/module/1/bar` with `GET` and `POST` methods.
 To create the new endpoint, follow these steps:

-1. Create a resource.
-For this, follow the steps described in the [How to create a resource](/docs/scos/dev/glue-api-guides/{{page.version}}/decoupled-glue-infrastructure/how-to-guides/how-to-create-a-resource.html) guide.
+1. Create a resource using the steps described in the [How to create a resource](/docs/scos/dev/glue-api-guides/{{page.version}}/decoupled-glue-infrastructure/how-to-guides/how-to-create-a-resource.html) guide.
 2. Add a child resource name:

 **src\Pyz\Glue\ModuleRestApi\ModuleRestApiConfig.php**